-On Windows 11, you can configure Microsoft Edge to always start InPrivate mode to improve your online privacy, and in this guide, we will outline the steps to complete this task.
+On Windows 11, you can configure Microsoft Edge always to start InPrivate mode to improve your online privacy, and in this guide, we will outline the steps to complete this task.
 InPrivate mode is a feature that prevents the Chromium version of Microsoft Edge from saving your browsing history, cookies, and site data, as well as passwords, addresses, and form data during a session.

 When closing an InPrivate session, Microsoft Edge deletes all your browsing information of that session.
 Therefore, helping to reduce the amount of data that websites can track about your online activities.
-It is also a useful feature to prevent other people from snooping into your information on a shared device.
+It is also a great feature to prevent other people from snooping into your information on a shared device.

-Open Microsoft Edge InPrivate by default
+Open Microsoft Edge InPrivate by default on Windows 11

 To start Edge InPrivate mode by default on Windows 11, use these steps: